-This solo mode is one of my favourite features.
+“Exclusive Or” solo mode is one of my favourite features.
 I use it all the time as unless you use a control surface it can be awkward to make comparisons between two tracks.
 Comparison is essential when mixing and I’m very wary of anyone who believes they don’t need to do it.
 Our ability to compare subtle differences between alternatives is fragile and I really value the ability to swap between tracks with no interruption in the time it takes me to cancel one solo and engage the next.
 If you are using a control surface then hitting both solos at the same time is easy but if you are using a mouse then X-OR solo mode cancels previous solos when engaging a new one making comparison instantaneous.
 When in X-OR mode this behaviour can be suspended by control-clicking (Start click on a PC).
-To switch solo modes go to the options menu (if you’re lucky enough to have an ICON I’m sure you’ve already found the dedicated buttons).
+To switch solo modes go to the options menu.

 X-form offers the highest quality pitch and time shifting available in Pro Tools.
 It is available as an elastic audio algorithm, with the TC/E trimmer and as an Audiosuite process.
 It differs from the other available algorithms for elastic audio in that it is not available as a real-time process and has to be rendered.
 Apparently the algorithm used is based in the Radius algorithm from iZotope.
 It is common practice to use the most appropriate real-time elastic audio algorithm and swap it for X-form for the final pass.
 X-form is available to everyone as an elastic audio algorithm but the Audiosuite version is a paid-for option.
 Unlike the real-time elastic audio algorithms X-form offers no controls beyond switching in a preserve formants button and the ability to turn down the quality (it’s faster that way but why would anyone want to turn down the quality of an offline process?).